Skip to main content Skip to footer

 <button #button1 (click)="loginDialog(button1)">Login</button>

-And this code into the app.component.ts file:
+Then, add the code below to the app.component.ts file:

 loginDialog(owner: HTMLElement) {